dralshehri/hijridate/README.md

 <!-- start description -->

-A Python package to convert accurately between Hijri and Gregorian dates based on astronomical calculation of the Umm al-Qura calendar.
+A Python package to convert accurately between Hijri and Gregorian dates based on the Umm al-Qura calendar.

 <!-- end description -->